 It may feel counterintuitive to turn toward the lighthearted when you’re feeling the weight of stress, but it’s worth trying.

 Stress and anxiety can interfere with your personal and professional life.
-Every person responds differently to stress triggers and stress management techniques.
+Every person responds differently to stress triggers & stress management techniques.
 There’s bound to be a tactic that’s right for you.

 Don’t give up if you don’t find a stress-reduction tool that works for you right away.
 Your good health and mental wellness are worth the effort.

 Entrepreneurs have an especially hard time admitting that they can’t handle the heavy load.
-If you don’t change the way you’re managing it, though, the problem will only get worse.
+If you don’t change the way you’re managing it, though, the problem will only get worse with time.

 Achieving a peaceful work-life balance is possible, even for busy business owners.
 Remember, you’re not alone, and addressing your stress will help both you and your bottom line!